Krisztián Géresi

-Krisztián Géresi (born 14 June 1994) is a Hungarian football player who plays for Szeged-Csanád on loan from Vasas.
+Krisztián Géresi (born 14 June 1994) is a Hungarian football player who plays for Nyíregyháza.

 Club career

 On 2 December 2015 he was signed by Nemzeti Bajnokság I club Videoton.

 On 26 March it was announced by Marko Nikolić, manager of Videoton FC, that Géresi could not play in the remaining rounds of the 2017–18 Nemzeti Bajnokság I season.

 On 10 June 2022, Géresi signed a two-year contract with Vasas.
 He did not establish himself as a starter in the first half of the season, and on 14 February 2023 Géresi moved on loan to Szeged-Csanád.

 International career

 He made his debut for Hungary national football team on 28 March 2021 in a World Cup qualifier against San Marino.

 Club statistics

 Updated to games played as of 15 May 2022.